Translating Climate Policy into Action: Insights from Slovenia

 About this learning event

-This study visit is intended for public officials working in ministries of environment and climate change, and ministries of finance and are involved in implementing the Green Agenda.
+This study visit is intended for public officials from the six Western Balkan countries, working in ministries of environment, climate change, and finance, as well as for other public institutions involved in supporting, financing, and implementing the Green Agenda.

 Partners